nutjob-laboratories/erk/README.md

 * `--format` : This tells **Ərk** to use a user-specified text display settings file.
 This sets what colors and formatting is used to display text in the client.
 * `--logs` : This tells **Ərk** to use a user-specified directory for log loading and storage.

 This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
 Configuration and user setting files are JSON, and the text format settings file is CSS.
-If the filename (or directory name) passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings, or create the directory to used for logs.
+If the filename (or directory name) passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings, or create the directory to be used for logs.

 More command-line settings can be viewed by executing **Ərk** with the `--help` command-line flag.